William Gallas: Arsenal

-Gallas attracted some criticism as a result of his actions in a 2–2 draw against Birmingham City on 23 February 2008, a game in which his teammate Eduardo had his leg broken following a challenge by Martin Taylor.
-When Gaël Clichy of Arsenal conceded a penalty in injury time at the end of the second half, Gallas walked into the Birmingham half, apparently in protest.
-He stood there as Birmingham striker James McFadden converted the penalty.
+Gallas drew some criticism as a result of his actions in a 2–2 draw against Birmingham City at St. Andrew's on 23 February 2008, a game that saw Eduardo's leg broken following a challenge by Martin Taylor (who was subsequently sent off).
+With Arsenal leading 2–1 in injury time at the end of the second half, Gaël Clichy conceded a penalty; Gallas walked into the Birmingham half, apparently in protest, where he watched as Birmingham striker James McFadden converted the penalty.
 He then had to be restrained as he appeared to confront the crowd in fury.
 After the final whistle, Gallas sat down on the pitch as the rest of the players left the field before being consoled by manager Arsène Wenger.

 Gallas scored for Arsenal against Bolton at Reebok Stadium in a 2–3 win on 29 March 2008, starting the comeback which ten-man Arsenal ultimately completed.
 Amid speculation that Gallas would be replaced as club captain following his behaviour during the Birmingham game, Wenger said that he would consider the matter at the end of the season.

 In August 2008, it was announced that Gallas would remain the club's captain for the 2008–09 season.
 In the 2008–09 season, Gallas proved prolific in the Champions League.
 He scored six goals in Arsenal's campaign, including two against Dutch side Twente and an equaliser against Dynamo Kyiv, as well as a header against Spurs.
 On 29 October 2008, he scored his first league goal of the season against Tottenham at the Emirates, scoring Arsenal's second goal in a 4–4 draw.
 On 8 November 2008, in a 2–1 victory over Manchester United, he received praise for his display whilst playing alongside former United defender Mikaël Silvestre.
 It was claimed he outshone United defenders Rio Ferdinand and Nemanja Vidić.

 In November, Gallas gave an interview to the Associated Press in which he revealed tensions within the squad which were disruptive to team morale, and suggested that Arsenal's younger players needed to show more courage if the team were to be successful.
 He was dropped from the squad for the next match, against Manchester City, and was reported to have been fined two weeks' wages.
-Reports that he had been stripped of the captaincy permanently were confirmed by Arsenal on 24 November, and he succeeded by Cesc Fàbregas.
+Reports that he had been stripped of the captaincy permanently were confirmed by Arsenal on 24 November, and he was succeeded by Cesc Fàbregas.
 Wenger confirmed that Gallas still had a future with the club, contrary to media speculation, and Gallas played in the following day's Champions League match.